Char-e-Anjir

+A 3rd Battalion Parachute Regiment Jackal is driven into Char-e-Anjir.

 Char-e-Anjir is a town in Afghanistan.
 It is located just outside Lashkar Gah in Helmand Province.

 In 2009 it was briefly a political flashpoint when VIPs from all over the country and local municipalities visited during the 2009 Afghan presidential election.
+As well in 2009 it was captured by soldiers of the Welsh Guards as part of Operation Panther's Claw.